Hypermediaisobar/hyperProxy/README.md

 ## TODO

 1. Fix known problems ;)
-2. Add a way to dynamically generate certificates for overriden URLs.
-Use one signing "root" certificate, which can later be added to the system/browser to prevent warnings about "unofficial" certificates.
-3. Create something similar to http://thechangelog.com/frak-takes-an-entirely-different-approach-to-generating-regular-expressions/
+2. Create something similar to http://thechangelog.com/frak-takes-an-entirely-different-approach-to-generating-regular-expressions/
    to make creation of overrides even simpler for people who do not like regular expressions.